Simdc/GPP/README.md

 - Processes FPAR (Fraction of Photosynthetically Active Radiation) data from GeoTIFF files.
 - Computes monthly means, applies spatial coarsening, and saves results as NetCDF files.

-All scripts are designed to run efficiently on the Footie cluster.
+All scripts are designed to run efficiently on the foote cluster.
 Before running, ensure the correct modules and dependencies are loaded.

-## **Footie Commands**
+## **foote Commands**

-To run these scripts on Footie, first load the required Anaconda module:
+To run these scripts on foote, first load the required Anaconda module:
 ```bash
 module avail
 ```